 3. Take your meditation with you.
 The purpose of our meditation practice is so we can take the calmness we create during our sit into the rest of our life.
 We want to maintain that even mindedness afterwards.
 Turning on the television right after you are finished meditating to watch the Walking Dead is probably not a good idea.
 Give yourself some quiet time, at least time without any media or electronics.
 Try to stay in that space of intentionality for as long as you can.

 After my meditation, I always like to read an excerpt or chapter from a spiritual book, listen to uplifting music, or a watch and listen to a talk from a guru/swami on YouTube.
 Of course, if you choose to supplement your practice in this way, it will lengthen the time you devote to your practice.
 However, ideally, you want to create a daily ritual, which will help seal your dedication and serve as motivation.
 This may take some effort on your part in restructuring your time and schedule, but the benefits are immeasurable.

 If you have any questions or would like to share any insights you’ve gained from your own meditation practice, I would love to hear from you.
 Blessings on starting this journey to inner peace and sustained joy!

 Rucha is a Certified Level I and II Meditation Teacher and Certified Yoga Instructor.
 She serves as a Spiritual Coach, inspiring others to simplify, reflect, and make time for silence.
-Read Rucha’s bio to learn more about her and her company, Shanti Path.
+Visit Shanti Path to learn more about Rucha and her services.